mihirpaldhikar/polaris/README.md

 6. `quote` - To render content as quote
 7. `bulletList` - To render bullet list
 8. `numberedList` - To render numbered list
-9. `image` - To render contents an image
+9. `image` - To render blocks an image
 10. `embed` - To render Embedded content.